JohanAtterfors/JohanAtterfors.github.io/projects.md

   User git
   IdentityFile ~/.ssh/id_rsa_account1

-Host *
-  AddKeysToAgent yes
-  UseKeychain yes
 ```

 Host * will match to anything and make sure keychain is enabled.
 Please see SSH
 config documentation for more info.
 ## Algorithms on the PYNQ boards

 Have not started.
 Will start spring 2021 when the cash is back in.